-3.10.
-My third country is on a list of third countries authorised to export fishery products to the EU and has an approved residue control plan for fishery products (of aquaculture origin), but not for dairy/egg products.
+3.9.
+My third country is on a list of third countries authorised to export fishery products to the EU and has an approved control plan for pharmacologically active substances, pesticides and contaminants for fishery products (of aquaculture origin), but not for dairy/egg products.
 If my third country sources dairy or egg products contained in shelf-stable composite products from an EU Member State or from an EU listed establishments in another listed third country, is my third country eligible to export such composite products to the EU?

 Yes, provided that your country is listed in Annex -I to Commission Implementing Regulation (EU) 2021/405 for each of the processed products of animal origin contained in these composite products.
-Such listing implies that your country has a residue control plan for those products or that it intends to source them from an EU Member State or a third country which is listed in this Annex -I for those commodities.
-In the case it intends to source the processed products, the third country manufacturing the composite product must inform the Commission in writing of its intention in order to also be listed in Annex -I to Commission Implementing Regulation (EU) 2021/405.
+Such listing implies that your country has a control plan for pharmacologically active substances, pesticides and contaminants for those products or that it intends to source them from an EU Member State or a third country which is listed in this Annex -I for those commodities.
+In the case it intends to source the processed products, the third country manufacturing the composite product must inform the Commission in writing of its intention in order to also be listed in Annex -I to Commission Implementing Regulation (EU) 2021/405 with an 'O' or a ' $\Delta$ ' or a 'P'.

-3.11.
+3.10.
 Is the EU planning to list establishments manufacturing composite products in third countries?